TulaniansWERC/11_1_18/README.md

 If you have never used ggplot before, we encourage you to review the included powerpoint slides before opening the project file.

 In this session, we used a slack workspace to share files and code during the meeting.
 The attached r script contains some instructions for connecting your R workspace to slack.
-This is not necessary for the use of ggplot, but you would like to connect to the TURF slack group please contact Willi (wwilber@tulane.edu).
+This is not necessary for the use of ggplot, but if you would like to connect to the TURF slack group please contact Willi (wwilber@tulane.edu).